aniruddha-yalgudre/CYBERFICTION-REPLICATED/README.md

 ## Installation
 1. Clone the repository via git clone
-2. copy  OR move all images into sigle file called canvas
+2. just simply download all images  from image.txt file and  move into sigle file called canvas
-3.  and give acces to javascript
+3. give access to javascript
 4.  and all set

 ## License